How to set up Amazon Redshift

 GRANT SELECT ON pg_catalog.svv_table_info TO GROUP atlan_users;

-• Replace <schema_name> with the name of the schema to crawl.
+• Replace <schema_name> with the name of your schema.

 The permissions are used for the following: